August 28, 2020

 IN CONVERSATION WITH CALLIE EH

-TPL: Callie please tell us about yourself.
-When did you start getting interested in photography?
+THE PICTORIAL LIST: Callie please tell us about yourself.
+Can you tell us when you first became interested in photography?

 My life wasn't easy, I managed many ups and downs and I worked very hard to get through life.
 At my darkest point I went through a divorce, had a depression...I was completely lost in my life, at that time I was not sure if I wanted to continue to live, that was when photography picked me up...and gave me strength and confidence.

 My first DSLR camera was a Nikon D3000, and I started taking photos during my travels.
 While I always enjoyed capturing special moments, for me becoming a photographer was not something I planned.
 At least not until 2015 when I moved to Poland and by coincidence I met a cafe owner, Gaston Sitbon, and he loved my photos and wanted to present my work at his cafe...he became my mentor.
 My passion for photography has been growing ever since.
 I developed my photography knowledge and skills by attending different workshops, online photography classes, and photography books.
 What really helped improve my work was a documentary workshop in Krakow in 2016, which was extremely intense and I learned more than I expected.
 It really impacted me, and it also changed my photography point of view, how to make a better picture.